-• The number of equations defined locally (i.e. not in any model or block component), including binding equations, and equations generated from connect-equations.
+• The number of equations defined locally (i.e. not in any model or block component), including binding equations (excluding reinit calls, see section 16.8.3), and equations generated from connect-equations.

 [This includes the proper count for when-clauses (see section 8.3.5), and algorithms (see section 11.1), and is also used for the flat Hybrid DAE formulation (see appendix B).]